A MUSEUM OF PICTISH ART & LOCAL HISTORY

 Discover the captivating world of the Picts at our museum.
 Explore intricately carved stones from an early Christian settlement over 1200 years ago and uncover the local history that shaped our coastal community.

-The museum’s remarkable Pictish sculpted stones illustrate Rosemarkie’s significance 1,250 years ago.
-Through their incredible art and design, the stones narrate stories of the power wielded by kings, the church, and saints.
+The museum’s superb Pictish sculpted stones give an idea of the importance of Rosemarkie 1,250 years ago.
+Through their fabulous art and design the stones tell stories of the power of kings, the church and saints.

 At Home With the Picts: A Crafted Legacy